Thomas: No regrets over middle finger at Carroll

 "I don't regret my decision," Thomas told ESPN's Josina Anderson.
 "If my teammates felt like it was toward them, I regret that part.
 But I don't regret doing that to Pete."

-This sets up an emotional reunion for Thomas, who will face the Seahawks in Seattle on Oct.
-20. Thomas said he hasn't spoken to Carroll since the incident.
+Thomas said he hasn't spoken to Carroll since the incident.
+The Ravens face the Seahawks in Seattle on Oct.
+20.

 "I gave Pete the middle finger because I felt like he wasn't being honest with me," Thomas said.

-When Thomas took heat for the gesture last season, Carroll said people need to cut him "a little slack."
+When Thomas took heat for the gesture last season, Carroll said people needed to cut him "a little slack."

 "People that are criticizing whatever happened don't understand," Carroll said.
 "This was an earth-shattering moment for a kid.
 He's trying to play this game he loves, and all of sudden this happens again.
 He knew exactly what happened to him, so he went right to what it's going to take to get back."